 With Wix, you can build a website in munites without knowing any code or HTML.
 They have a simple drag and drop system plus hundreds of templates to make creating and customizing your website simple.

-WordPress SEO vs. Wix SEO Features
+WordPress vs. Wix SEO Features

 WordPress and Wix both have some good SEO features, but here is a comparison of each CMS’s feature set: